Grain-Free Dog Food Q & A’s

 My dog had bloodwork done and the echo stated no DCM, but mild mitral valve insufficiency.
 If his blood work comes back under 250 should he be supplemented with taurine, even though he is not diagnosed with DCM?

 We have seen dogs with low taurine levels and normal hearts.
-But, if the taurine level on whole blood is below 250 and the plasma is less than 60, I would consider adding a taurine supplement to the diet.
+However, if the taurine level on whole blood is below 250 and the plasma is less than 60, we would consider adding a taurine supplement to the diet.
 Taurine should be safe.
 Make sure the supplement is tested and certified by an independent company like Consumer Lab.